 I’ve learned lots.
 Including that LinkedIn is a powerful tool for women and men to use to build and nurture their brand and their network.
 And that it is a must to have a killer LinkedIn profile!

-LinkedIn is easy to learn and its powerful!
+LinkedIn is powerful!

 I taught (& continue to teach) myself about how to use the full power of social media.
 I read blogs, articles, follow influencers and look at the writing style they have.
 I listen for their online “voice”.
 I have also invested in seeking professional help from specialists like Bonnie Power who has a great set of tools, techniques and experience managing LinkedIn.